vellerefond/repository-file-actions/README.md

-# repository-tabs-filter
+# repository-file-actions
-#### A package to filter the open files using information from the repository in use.
+#### A package to do certain actions like opening or closing files, using information from the repository in use.

 ###### The package options are available through the tab bar context menu and the explanation per option is as follows: